 Babies & Bagels is provided by the Ruth F. and Samuel H. Cohen Outreach Program of Temple Emanu-El.

 Tot Kabbalat Shabbat

 RSVP for dinner now!

 The most joyful Shabbat of all!
 Every first Friday of the month, families with preschool-aged children gather for Tot Kabbalat Shabbat.
 We start at 5:30 pm with a potluck Shabbat dinner (Temple provides kosher chicken, families bring a non-dairy side dish to share).
 We light candles, recite the blessing for kiddush, join in hamotzi over delicious challah, and relax from the week in the company of our friends.
-The dinner is $5 for adults, free for kids under 13.
+The dinner is $10 for adults and free for kids under 13 (Free for everyone with reservation August 5th).
 Please call 327-4501 to RSVP by the Wednesday prior.

 After dinner at 6:15 pm, we head to the Schlanger Chapel for a fun, child-centered active Tot Kabbalat Shabbat service with songs, stories, and music.
 After the 25-minute service, we go to the playground for oneg and playtime.
 Families are invited to sponsor the oneg in honor of a child's birthday or other special occasion.